 Life-Saving Trauma Surgeon – and Musician

 Frank Ercoli, M.D., epitomizes the spirit of community and volunteerism that is shared by so many Desert Regional Medical Center employees.
-He also happens to be a top-ranked trauma surgeon.
+He also happens to be a

 Board-certified in surgery and surgical critical care, Dr. Ercoli has served as medical director of the G. A. Richards Trauma Center since it opened in 1993.
 During that time, he estimates the center has treated well over 50,000 injured or critically ill patients.